harness/developer-hub/docs/self-managed-enterprise-edition/user-profiles.md

 ### Free demo users

-This profile is used for demo purposes to enable you to try Harness Self-Managed Enterprise Edition before you onboard.
-With this profile, you can run up to six parallel executions across three modules and up to 1 chaos experiments.
+This profile is used for demonstration purposes to allow you to test Harness Self-Managed Enterprise Edition before onboarding.
+This profile enables you to run up to six simultaneous executions across three modules and one Chaos Engineering experiment.

 #### Demo user requirements